 I’ve been there.

-I never could get into the first, say thank you, then praise god, then confess your sins, then ask for what you want formula.
+I never could get into the first you thank you, then you praise god, then you confess your sins, then you ask for what you want formula.
 I tried it a couple of times, and it was dead as dirt for me.
 God and I both knew I had reduced Him to a little g god of doing it right instead of the big God Who is a living being.
 So I chucked that bit of advice almost as soon as I considered it.

 When I first found Christ, I chattered to Him almost like a stream of consciousness prayer.
 I would fall asleep at night, just talking to the Lord about whatever was in my mind.
 But somewhere along the line, I become too sophisticated for that.
 I began to try to pray “right” and in the process, I found myself praying to a wall instead of entering into conversation with my heavenly Father.

 My prayers got drier the more I censured them.
 When I read enough books to become convinced that it was wrong for me to go to Him with my little wants and needs, that I should only approach God with problems that were worthy of God, my prayers verged into formulaic deadness.

 I stopped praying except in church because I didn’t feel that my prayers were worthy to be prayed.